biolink/biolink-model/guidelines/understanding-the-model.md

 To that end, Biolink Model makes use of [BiolinkML](https://github.com/biolink/biolinkml) (Biolink Modeling Language) for defining the various semantics of the model.

-## Understanding the Biolink modeling language
+## Understanding the Biolink Modeling Language

 BiolinkML is a general purpose modeling language that follows object-oriented and ontological principles.
 The modeling language inherits features from the Web Ontology Language (OWL) and thus is capable of representing semantics in addition to the standard object-oriented hierarchy of a data model.

 Models are authored in YAML and using BiolinkML one can generate a variety of artifacts including JSON-Schema, OWL, RDF, Python data classes, Shape Expressions, and Markdown.

 The modeling language provides the following idioms,
-- Class definition
+- **Class definition**
   - Used to define classes
-- Slot definition
+- **Slot definition**
   - Used to define class properties
-- Type definition
+- **Type definition**
   - Used to define data types
-- Schema definition
+- **Schema definition**
   - Used to define properties of the model itself

 Refer to [BiolinkML on GitHub](https://github.com/biolink/biolinkml) for a more detailed guide on BiolinkML.

 > **Note:** Biolink Model is authored using BiolinkML.
-While Biolink Model and BiolinkML share a "biolink" in its name, that is where the similarities end.
-One can use BiolinkML to author any schema in any domain.
+While Biolink Model and BiolinkML share a "Biolink" in its name, that is where the similarities end.
+One can use BiolinkML to author any schema for any domain.

-## Structure of the model
+## Structure of the Model

-The Biolink Model is a high-level data model where entities, associations, and predicates are arranged in a hierarchy.
-In addition, the model also defines node properties, edge properties, and types.
+Biolink Model is a high-level data model where entities, associations, and predicates are arranged in a hierarchy.
+The model also defines node properties, edge properties, and types.

-The model is organized using BiolinkML Class definition (class), Slot definition (slot), Type definition (type) and Schema definition.
+The model itself is organized using BiolinkML Class definition (class), Slot definition (slot), Type definition (type) and Schema definition.

 > **Conventions**
 >